KxSystems/docs/docs/devtools.md

-## KX Platform
+## KX Delta Platform

-[KX Platform](/platform/) is a suite of products for building kdb+ user interfaces in HTML5/JS.
+[KX Delta Platform](/platform/) is a suite of products for building kdb+ user interfaces in HTML5/JS.
 It has three modules.